-DistCoRte.
 P.M/P.M.

+E.A.

-E. A. This checklist identifies physical, biological, social and economic factors that might be affected by the proposed project.
+This checklist identifies physical, biological, social and economic factors that might be affected by the proposed project.
 In many cases, background studies performed in connection with the projects indicate no impacts.
 A NO IMPACT answer in the last column reflects this determination.
 Where there is a need for clarifying discussion, the discussion is included either following the applicable section of the checklist or is within the body of the environmental document itself.
 The words "significant" and "significance" used throughout the following checklist are related to CEQA, not NEPA, impacts.
 The questions in this form are intended to encourage the thoughtful assessment of impacts and do not represent thresholds of significance.

-Potentially Significant Impact Less Than Significant with Mitigation Less Than Significant Impact No Impact I. AESTHETICS: Would the project: a) Have a substantial adverse effect on a sceni c vista b) Substantially damage scenic resources, inclinited to, trees, rock outcroppings, and historica state scenic highway c) Substantially degrade the existing visual cha of the site and its surroundings? racter or quality d) Create a new source of substantial light or gl adversely affect day or nighttime views in the a II.
-AGRICULTURE AND FOREST RESOURCE determining whether impacts to agricultural res significant environmental effects, lead agencies California Agricultural Land Evaluation and Site Model (1997) prepared by the California Dept. of as an optional model to use in assessing impact and farmland.
-In determining whether impacts to resources, including timberland, are significant effects, lead agencies may refer to information California Department of Forestry and Fire Protothe state's inventory of forest land, including the Range Assessment Project and the Forest Leg Project; and the forest carbon measurement me provided in Forest Protocols adopted by the Carlesources Board.
-Would the project: ources are s may refer to the e Assessment of Conservation cts on agriculture to forest environmental compiled by the tection regarding e Forest and acy Assessment ethodology a) Convert Prime Farmland, Unique Farmland, Statewide Importance (Farmland), as shown or prepared pursuant to the Farmland Mapping an Program of the California Resources Agency, to use? n the maps nd Monitoring b) Conflict with existing zoning for agricultural u Williamson Act contract? ise, or a
+Potentially Significant Impact Less Than Significant with Mitigation Less Than Significant Impact No Impact I. AESTHETICS: Would the project: a) Have a substantial adverse effect on a scenic vista b) Substantially damage scenic resources, including, but not limited to, trees, rock outcroppings, and historic buildings within a state scenic highway c) Substantially degrade the existing visual character or quality of the site and its surroundings? d) Create a new source of substantial light or glare which would adversely affect day or nighttime views in the area?
+II.
+AGRICULTURE AND FOREST RESOURCES: In determining whether impacts to agricultural resources are significant environmental effects, lead agencies may refer to the California Agricultural Land Evaluation and Site Assessment Model (1997) prepared by the California Dept. of Conservation as an optional model to use in assessing impacts on agriculture and farmland.
+In determining whether impacts to forest resources, including timberland, are significant environmental effects, lead agencies may refer to information compiled by the California Department of Forestry and Fire Protection regarding the state's inventory of forest land, including the Forest and Range Assessment Project and the Forest Legacy Assessment Project; and the forest Protocols adopted by the California Air Resources Board.
+Would the project: a) Convert Prime Farmland, Unique Farmland, or Farmland of Statewide Importance (Farmland), as shown on the maps prepared pursuant to the Farmland Mapping and Monitoring Program of the California Resources Agency, to non-agricultural use? b) Conflict with existing zoning for agricultural use, or a Williamson Act contract?